Legacy5234/Quantium-Virtual-Internship/README.md

 ## TASK 2: EXPERIMENTATION AND UPLIFT TESTING
-Carried out analysis on experimrnted stores to find out if the impact of the new trial layout and to see if it can be rolled out to the other stores.Charts generated include the following;
+Carried out analysis on experimented stores to find out if the impact of the new trial layout and to see if it can be rolled out to the other stores.Charts generated include the following;

 Screenshot                                  |                Screenshot
 :-----------------------------------------: | :-----------------------------------------: